matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 No width is displayed as to not weirdly squish non-square emotes.
 In order to maintain backwards-compatibility with clients not supporting emotes, specifying the `height` is required.

-If the new `data-mx-emoticon` attribute has a value it is ignored.
-Due to limitations of some libraries the attribute may even look like `data-mx-emoticon=""`.
+If the new `data-mx-emoticon` attribute has a value, it is ignored.
+Due to limitations of some libraries, the attribute may even look like `data-mx-emoticon=""`.

-The `src` attribute *must* be an mxc url.
+The `src` attribute *must* be a mxc url.
 Other URIs, such as `https`, `mailto` etc. are not allowed.

 ### Sending stickers
-To send stickers the already speced `m.sticker` is used.
+To send stickers, the already spec'd `m.sticker` is used.

 ### Image types
 Emoticons are recommended to have a size of about 128x128 pixels.
 Even though the fallback specifies